zhjngli/the-principles-and-feelings-cookbook/writing/recipes/2022-07-29-veggie-stir-fry-template/index.md

 ### Sauces

 Don't you already have another section for sauces?
 Yea, but these sauces are a little different.
 I often get things like some sort of chili crisp, chili paste, broad bean paste, or other similar Chinese flavorings.
 It helps to add these kinds of sauces as a base ingredient to help bring out the flavors.
+If zha cai was a cheat code, this is like exodia, since it'll do all the heavy lifting in the stir-fry.

 ## Sauces